-The results from the monthly averaged CV model (Figure 6) shows that there is significant window of opportunity available to benefit both the objective.
+The tradeoff analysis shows that there are manyopportunities to improve the hydropower revenue and bug objectives (Figure ??).
 By moving from 2 days bug flow practice (solid line) to optimize release pattern suggested by the model without any specified constant bug flow days (dashed line) can improve both the objectives significantly.
 And the size of window increases as the total monthly release volume increases.
 The black square in Figure 6 mimics the observed release pattern of June 2018.
 While comparing the observed case with the min point on the optimization curve with the same total volume (sky blue dashed line below the black square) it can be safely concluded that even by having zero hydropeaking -flat constant flow throughout the month- the loss in energy revenue generation will be only half a million under the observed release volume.

 Conversely, the results from the daily CV averaged over the month (Figure 7) illustrates that curves from both the scenarios (i.e. run with 2 days bug flow and optimization without bug flow) overlaps.
 Which means almost no window of improvement between 2 days bug flow and optimization cases.
 Still, comparing the observed case with the min point on modeled curves with the same total volume (sky blue line below the black square) concludes the same point that by having zero hydropeaking -flat constant flow throughout the month- the loss in energy revenue generation will be only half a million under the observed release volume.
 However, the presented study focuses on the daily CV averaged over the month approach.

 The model has capability to produce releases and energy generated values at each of the location along the curve.
 For example, Figure 8 and Figure 9 presents the release hydrograph and energy plot for the middle points of both curves under the observed total monthly release volume of June 2018.
-Likewise, at any required hydropeaking index value or hydro-power revenue value the model can suggest the release hydrograph and calculate the energy plot; unless the required values are outside the extreme points of the curve.

 In addition, the model was simulated with increased number of bug flows days (Figure 10) as well as increased bug flow release value (Figure 11).
 While increasing the number of bug flow days the model becomes infeasible for greater release volumes.
 Hence, the infeasible outcomes were ignored in Figure 10.
 The reason behind the infeasibility was the constrained monthly total release volume to achieve.
 With the increased number of bug flow days, the model was unable to spit the required volume while keeping the other constraints.
 Nevertheless, it can be observed in Figure 10 that the feasible 3 and 4 days bug flow curves are also overlapping the optimization and 2 days bug flow curves.
 It is worth notice that increasing the number of bug flow days decreases the range of the curve.
 Which means with increase number of constant bug flow days, the model is left with only few possible options to choose amongst.